By Alex Morgan 1 min read

 Hand Selection and Starting Hands

 In cash games, starting hand selection is paramount.
 Unlike tournaments, where survival factors often influence play, cash games reward disciplined starting hand choices.
-For instance, premium hands such as pocket aces (A♠ A♥), pocket kings (K♣ K♦), and high-value Suited Connectors like Q♠ J♠ can be played aggressively across most positions.
+For instance, premium hands such as pocket aces (A♠ A♥), Pocket Kings (K♣ K♦), and high-value Suited Connectors like Q♠ J♠ can be played aggressively across most positions.

 Conversely, weaker hands like 7-2 off-suit should seldom be played, regardless of position.
 A practical example: opening with A♦ K♦ from late position in a $0.25/$0.50 game yields a high probability of winning at showdown, especially against opponents who are less selective.